Skip to main content

 This article demonstrates how to configure a basic firewall using iptables.
 Using the iptables program, you can explicitly grant and deny access to selected services running on your server, as well as to selected IP addresses.

-You must have root access to the server to follow the procedures described below.
+ImportantYou must have root access to the server to follow the procedures described below.

 About iptables

+The iptables program enables you to view and modify the Linux kernel’s built-in network packet filtering capabilities.
+You can grant or deny access to specific network services (such as SSH, HTTP, and so on), as well as permit or block specific IP addresses from connecting to the server.
 To do this, you define sets of rules, which are grouped together intochains.
 By default, iptables uses three chains: INPUT (for incoming packets), FORWARD (for forwarding packets), and OUTPUT (for outgoing packets).
 In this article we will only work with the INPUT chain to selectively block and accept incoming packets to the server.
+The iptables program is included in most major Linux distributions by default, including Debian, Ubuntu, AlmaLinux and Fedora.

 Adding rules